AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 ### Color Subsampling

-If an [E-EDID][E-EDID] doesn't have any [CTA-861][CTA-861] Extensions, color subsampling formats MUST be taken from Base EDID, otherwise from the Extenstions.
+If an [E-EDID][E-EDID] doesn't have any [CTA-861][CTA-861] Extensions, color subsampling formats MUST be taken from Base EDID, otherwise from the Extensions.

 #### Base EDID